 What should you test with scarcity based incentives?

-Can you offer potential customers a free trial, a demo or evaluation version of your product?
+Can you offer potential customers a free trial, a demo or an evaluation version of your product?

-You can use business guarantees to assure visitors that doing business with you is safe and they will not regret it.
+You can use different guarantees to assure visitors that doing business with you is safe and that they will not regret it.
 The goal of using guarantees is to reduce the customers’ risk.
-Of course, every transaction in business has some risk in it, so by reducing the customer’ risk, you will have to carry that burden.
+Of course, every transaction in business has some risk involved in it, so by reducing the customer’ risk, you will have to carry that burden.

-1. Ask your current and potential customers to list the top five concerns or obstacles they have about doing business with you or with your competitors.
+- Ask your current and potential customers to list the top five concerns or obstacles they have about doing business with you or with your competitors

-2. Assess what your competitors are offering in terms of guarantees.
+- Assess what your competitors are offering regarding guarantees

-3. Determine your ability to offer a guarantee that will reduce one of the risks customers struggle with.
+- Determine your ability to offer a guarantee to reduce one of your customers’ risk

-4. Determine the business risk of offering the guarantee.
+- Determine the business risk of offering the guarantee

-5. Test different guarantees to see what resonates better with customers.
+- Test different guarantees to see what resonates better with customers

 You can fill this table to help you assess your guarantee: